mshields98/assessment_ex/README.md

 # assessment_ex
-This project contains code to use as a reference and short cut to quickly complete any potential hiring assessments.
+This project contains code to use as a reference and shortcut to quickly complete any potential hiring assessments.
+The code is based on conducting an open-ended EDA but could be applied for general workflows with more targeted analysis requests.